ptariche/fdoh/README.md

 ### Fetch with DNS over HTTPS

-The point of this utility is to be able to utilize node-fetch with your DNS queries running over HTTPS from Cloudflare [1.1.1.1](https://1.1.1.1) or Google DNS over HTTPS.
+The point of this utility is to be able to utilize fetch with your DNS queries running over HTTPS from Cloudflare [1.1.1.1](https://1.1.1.1) or Google DNS over HTTPS.

 ### Fetch Example
 - [Link](./examples/fetch.js)